Ambience Venue Styling – adding some to yours

 Draping can look divine yes.
 But chances are it’s not a budget item.
 So what you can do if you’re on a tight budget?

-It has to be said that nothing says ambiance and hygge quite like candles and tea-lights do.
-The Scandinavians know a thing or two!
+Nothing says ambiance and hygge quite like candles and tea-lights do.
+The Scandinavians know a thing or two about creating atmosphere and ambience!

 When the daughter of a friend of mine got married in a well-known hotel chain, she hated the wallpaper in the room.
 There wasn’t the budget for draping and all such things and they were having their wedding ceremony at tea-time.
 It was winter so was going to be dark.